EXPERIENCE THE

 Cool off in Cardwell Spa, take a rainforest walk, this area is a prime location for spotting the endangered wild cassowaries.

-Mission Beach is one of the closest departure points to the Great Barrier Reef, with access to pristine snorkel and dive sites.
+The Cassowarry Coast has some of the closest departure points to the Great Barrier Reef, with access to pristine snorkel and dive sites.

 Visit Dunk Island and Bedarra Island or get a short water taxi ride or by hiring your own boat to go island hopping.